-- Identifies on- and off-balance sheet obligations that need to be either settled upon the transaction close or by the buyer subsequent to close. - Agreed upon net debt items are direct reductions to the purchase price (i.e., the seller is responsible to settle the net debt items with the proceeds from the sale and the seller's cash on-hand upon close). - Different points of view: the seller wants limited net debt items, resulting in a higher net purchase price.
-The buyer seeks for more net debt items so they do not have to cover the future cash outflow.
+- Identifies on- and off-balance sheet (BS) obligations that need to be either settled upon the transaction close or by the buyer subsequent to close. - Agreed-upon net debt items are direct reductions to the purchase price (i.e., the seller is responsible to settle the net debt items with the proceeds from the sale and the seller's cash on hand upon close). - Different points of view: The seller wants limited net debt items, resulting in a higher net purchase price.
+The buyer seeks for more net debt items, so it does not have to cover future cash outflow.

-Gross purchase price: \$200m paid to seller
+Gross purchase price \$200m paid to seller

-Net debt: \$25m is paid by seller with proceeds

-Net purchase price:1 \$175m
+Net debt \$25m is paid by seller with proceeds Net purchase price1 \$175m